puniverse/capsule/README.md

 While Capsule mostly makes startup scripts unnecessary, in some circumstances they can be useful.
 Capsule allows placing platform-specific scripts into the capsule JAR, and executing them instead of launching a JVM and running `Application-Class`.
 The `Unix-Script` attribute specifies the location (relative to the capsule JAR's root) of a POSIX shell script, to be run on POSIX machines, while `Windows-Script` specifies the location of a Windows script file.
 If only, say, `Unix-Script` is defined, then on Windows machines Capsule will simply run the `Application-Class` as usual.

 The scripts can make use of the `CAPSULE_DIR` environment variable to locate capsule files.
+In addition, Capsule will choose the JVM installation based on the version requirements, and set the `JAVA_HOME` environment variable for the script appropriately.

 Scripts cannot be used if the `Extract-Capsule` attribute is `false`.

 ### Security Manager